 One final thing to note for those thinking of making the jump is that Go’s dependency management has really improved in recent years.
 Developers used to be hesitant about leaving Java’s ecosystem, which had a proven track record of quality and reliability.
 Go’s latest dependency management modules are increasingly changing this, and should prove convincing even to its staunchest critics.

-In the Go vs. Java debate, there’s no denying that Go has some catching up to do to be as established in the software world as Java is.
+Now that we’ve thoroughly compared the performance of Java vs Go performance, there’s no denying that Go still has some catching up to do to be as established in the software world as Java is.
 It’s also true that both languages are strongly-typed and share some key features like garbage collection, which might weaken the argument that a switch from Java to Go would benefit your team.

-But if you ask me, Go’s technical capacities give it the edge over Java, especially when considering concurrency.
+But if you ask me, in this Java vs Go performance debate Go’s technical capacities give it the edge over Java, especially when considering concurrency.
 Goroutines and channels for message passing are essential for building a successful software product in today’s world.
 Go’s smaller build artifacts and ability to run without a separate runtime shouldn’t be underestimated, either.

 I also think that Go’s simplicity, consistency, and durability make it a great workhorse for enterprise-level projects.
 It’ll help your team write clear, long-lasting code and make onboarding easier as you move forward.